A Brief History Of Arrests

-The question is a misrepresentation of the history and the law that authorizes arrests in common-law countries.
+The question misrepresents the history and the law that authorizes arrests in common-law countries.

-Before indictments, there have always been arrests made of people who were not in the act.
+Before indictments, arrests have always been made of people who were not directly involved in the act.
 Indictments are derived from grand juries, which are largely obsolete and archaic.
-Many states in the U.S. have dispensed with them as they offer little or no benefit to defendants.
-Grand juries could be replaced by allowing prosecutors to issue investigative warrants to investigate crimes when probable cause for prosecution is not yet established, and by allowing adversarial preliminary hearings after arrest to determine probable causes.
+Many states in the U.S. have eliminated them, as they offer little or no benefit to defendants.
+Grand juries could be replaced by allowing prosecutors to issue investigative warrants to investigate crimes when probable cause for prosecution is not yet established, and by allowing adversarial preliminary hearings after arrest to determine probable cause.
 This would provide a much more meaningful review than grand jury indictments.

-The U.S. Constitution gives a magistrate the authority to issue an arrest warrant on the basis of probable cause, instead of a grand jury.
-The Fourth Amendment of the U.S. Constitution, which was adopted in 1791, is the foundation for federal criminal cases.
+The U.S. Constitution grants a magistrate the authority to issue an arrest warrant based on probable cause, rather than requiring a grand jury.
+The Fourth Amendment to the U.S. Constitution, adopted in 1791, serves as the foundation for federal criminal cases.

 The right of people to be secure with their persons, houses and papers, as well as their effects, against unreasonable searches, shall not be violated.
 Warrants will only be issued if there is probable cause, supported by oath or affirmation and describing in detail the place or thing to be searched.